-Without further ado, here is our list of the 50 safest colleges in America.
+Without further ado, here is our list of the safest places to study in America.

 Coming in first on our list, UConn has a prominent but non-invasive police presence on campus, a system to ensure no one walks alone, and one of the lowest campus crime rates we have observed.

 Along with being one of the best college towns in the US, Mansfield is a safe city with a relatively low crime rate at .73 per thousand residents.
 The university’s safety webpage also has helpful resources for students and community members alike to take action against any past or present wrongdoings.
 The Avery Point location is also one of the safest college campuses in the US.